JonathanEMillar/pubmed_cli/README.md

 - Specify the number of days back to search
 - Fetch article details including title, authors, journal, publication date, PubMed ID, and DOI URL
 - View abstracts of selected articles
-- Open article URLs in Safari browser
+- Open article URLs in default browser
 - Option to output the results to a CSV file

 ## Prerequisites